Updated on: Jul 3rd, 2024

 The 7th Pay Commission must evaluate and change the salaries of public sector employees based on the various components that make up the final salary of an employee.
 Therefore, DA is also considered by the Pay Commissions while preparing the subsequent pay commission report.

-It is the responsibility of the pay commissions to take into account every factor that helps with the calculation of the salaries.
-This also includes the periodic reviewing and updating of the multiplication factor for the calculation of DA.
+The pay commissions are responsible for considering every factor that helps calculate salaries.
+This also includes periodic reviewing and updating of the multiplication factor for calculating DA.

 Pensioners, in this case, are those retired employees of the central government who are eligible for either the individual or family pension from the government.
 Every time the Pay Commission rolls out a new salary structure, the change is also reflected in the pension of the retired employee.
 Likewise, if the Dearness Allowance is changed by a particular percentage, the pension of the retired personnel is revised accordingly.